 - User Checkout Experience (UX): The fewer steps your customer needs to complete their payment the better.
 If you’re choosing a payment platform to integrate into your online store, this is very important.
 Some platform’s offer one-click checkout’s which allows you to save customer information for future purchases.

 - Integration: Ideally, you should be able to use a plug-in to integrate with your online store.
-For example, WooCommerce provides a plug-in that allows you to easily integrate various payment gateways into your online store.
 Aside from plug-ins, review any API documentation available with your dev team to scope out the logistics.

 - Growth: As your business grows, you’re going to need your payment platform to keep up.
 Make sure your platform can efficiently scale with your business, otherwise you may be in big trouble.